 In previous blogs “Dude, Where’s My Data” (Part One and Part Two), we focused on the essential steps of onboarding your data into Splunk.
-Let’s make that data functional in your dashboards.
-Let’s say those guidelines didn’t make all your dashboards from the APPs you installed show your data properly.
-Or sometimes the data doesn’t show up at all?
+But if those guidelines didn’t populate the data into the dashboards properly, you may need to explore Common Information Model (CIM) compliance to normalize that data and make it functional.

-Shakespeare wrote that line in “Romeo and Juliet.”
-It is still true today, but in the world of expanding data, it is not quite as simple.
-The Common Information Model is the way Splunk identifies all the roses in the data, called by different names, to be recognized a rose.
-Different roses have different scientific names but are designated by their genus and species.
-In the same way, Splunk uses the CIM to identify different names for the same data.
+The Common Information Model is the way Splunk identifies, categorizes, and recognizes data.
+Splunk uses the CIM to identify different names for the same data.
 This helps Splunk to find and correlate different names for the same data.

 The CIM data model is a way for Splunk to normalize your data to identify common data types into a simplified data model.
 For example, imagine you are standing in the check-out line at the grocery store.
-You hear terms like “Climbing Pinky” and “Knock-Out” and “English Tea.”
+You hear terms like “Climbing Pinky”, “Knock-Out”, and “English Tea.”
 What are these people talking about?
 The answer is roses.

 Much of the work behind normalizing data is already done for you.
 The CIM has a library of models that already have common data types normalized.
 Most APPs come CIM ready and take advantage of these models in their dashboards and searches.
 Here is a list of data models already in Splunk:

 - Data Loss Prevention

 - Network Resolution (DNS)

 The CIM is not restricted to just what is in the listed models.
 You can add new fields to the model as needed.
 For example, a new user field might be “system_user” which could be added under “user” in the model.
 The process is as follows:

 - Extract Data Fields: Find the field of data you want to add to the data model